Every Soul a Star: Plot

-Meanwhile, 13-year-old Bree is the "A-Clique" in her school and is proud of it.
+Meanwhile, Bree is in the "A-Clique" in her school and is proud of it.
 Everyone calls her beautiful and she makes sure she stays that way.
 She wants to become a Prom Queen in high school and eventually be on the cover of Seventeen magazine before she's seventeen.
 Her "nerdy" family, however, has other plans.
 She and her 11-year-old sister, Melanie, are going to move to The Moon Shadow and take the place of Ally and her family as the caretakers of the campsite.
 Bree is appalled at the thought of moving and doesn't want to be homeschooled in the middle of nowhere, with no boys, no friends and most of all no television.

 Narrator 13-year-old Jack only finds comfort in reading and drawing in his tree house.
 His mom has been married four times.
-Jack has no friends, and he is shy and so overweight he is constantly teased.
-One of his other escapes is lucid dreaming, taught to him by his third stepfather, which also is how he can "fly" in his dreams.
-After failing science, he is faced with the choice of either attending summer school or going to The Moon Shadow as a part of a group tour to watch an eclipse with his teacher, Mr. Silver.
-He chooses to go to The Moon Shadow and meets several people during the trip to the campsite.
+Jack longs for his father, who left his family before Jack was born.
+He has no friends; he is shy and overweight and often teased.
+One of his other escapes is lucid dreaming, taught to him by his third stepfather, which allows him to "fly" in his dreams.
+After failing science class, he is faced with the choice of either attending summer school or going to The Moon Shadow as a part of a group tour to watch an eclipse with his teacher, Mr. Silver.
+He chooses to go to The Moon Shadow and meets several people during the two-week trip.

 Eventually, all three children meet each other at The Moon Shadow and form an unlikely friendship.
 Bree and Ally plot to convince their parents to change their minds about the move, but they fail in their attempt.
-Jack is smitten with Ally, even though they may not see each other again (although, there is a good chance they will) and Bree is able to walk the labyrinth at the campsite, which she has been avoiding since she arrived.
-The group witnesses the eclipse, which amazes all of them, and leave all of them to accept their separate fates.
+Jack is smitten with Ally, even though they may not see each other again (but there is a good chance they will) and Bree is able to walk the labyrinth at the campsite, which she has been avoiding since she arrived.
+The group witnesses the eclipse, which amazes all of them and helps them to accept their circumstances.
 Bree's family invites Ally's family to visit for their annual "Star Party" each summer, while Bree personally teaches Ally the "ways of the world".
 At the end, Ally notices Jack's stuffed bunny.
-He hesitates at first, then explains that it is the only connection he has to his father, showing how he got over his lack-of-confidence issue while at The Moon Shadow.
+He hesitates at first, then explains that it is the only connection he has to his father, showing that he has grown in confidence while at The Moon Shadow.
 Friendship, change, and acceptance are shown strongly in this novel.

-Author and Publication

-Every Soul a Star was written by Wendy Mass and published in 2008.

-Length

-The novel is 336 pages long in paperback.

 Awards

-The novel has won the 2012 Middle School/Junior High California Young Reader Medal and the Homeschool Book Award.
+The novel won the 2012 Middle School/Junior High California Young Reader Medal and the Homeschool Book Award.
 The novel has also been nominated for: